A28. Everybody in Nova Scotia lives in a constituency, and so everybody has an MLA. There are many ways to communicate effectively with your MLA.

 The situation is a little different if an MLA resigns or dies.

 In these cases, the constituency office has to start shutting down.
 They may choose not to take on any new cases.
-There has to be a by-election to fill the vacancy, but it can take as long as twelve months for a by-election to be held.
+There has to be a by-election to fill the vacancy, but it can take over six months for a by-election to be held.

 Often the party of the former MLA will try very hard to continue to offer constituency services.
 One way of doing so is for a nearby MLA to cover the former MLA’s constituency as well as their own.
 Another way is to offer constituency services out of the caucus office.